gdegoulet/thumbor-piliptc-engine/README.md

 So we must choose between legacy  engine 'thumbor.engines.pil' (Pillow) or 'thumbor_wand_engine' (imagemagick) if you want to preserve original image IPTC tags.

-I tried the thumbor_wand_engine : it works fine ! it's maybe slower than "pil" but thumbor generated image contains iptc tags.
+I tried the thumbor_wand_engine : it works fine ! it's maybe slower than "pil" but thumbor generated image preserving iptc tags.

 ![](/pil-vs-wand-2.png?raw=true)